rodrigo-web-developer/simple-react-router/docs/index.md

 export default myRoutes;
 ```

-Which will identify the routes by name, so you can call the `navigateToRoute` function from `useNavigator()` hook:
+Which will identify the routes by name, so you can call the `navigateToRoute` function from `useNavigation()` hook:

 ```tsx
 import { useNavigation } from "simple-react-routing";